joehinkle11/QuickJs/README.md

 I've made a quick way to call JavaScript inside Solar2D (formerly Corona SDK).
 It is open-source, so feel free to make a pull request at https://github.com/joehinkle11/quickjs/

-Note: I'm waiting for this to go on the Solar2D plugin directory.
-If you want to use this before then, just copy the files the root of your project do `local QuickJs = require "plugin_quickjs"`

 ## Add following to your `build.settings` to use:

 ```lua